 Benefits for organisers:

-Access to a broad base of customers, users of the exchange, is a distinct advantage.
-The costs of promoting a project, since this is not only of interest to its organisers, but also the trading platform.
+- Reducing the costs of promoting a project, since this is not only of interest to its organisers, but also the platform.

 Benefits for trading platforms:

-The increase of profit from fees associated with the growth of trade turnover.
+- Increasing profit from fees associated with the growth of trade turnover.

 The appeal to investors:

-High levels of security during transactions and the reliability of projects offered.
+- High levels of security during transactions and the reliability of projects offered.

-1.2.
-A trading platform may suffer damage to its reputation.
+An exchange may suffer damage to its reputation.

-Participants may also face problems.
+Participants may also face inconveniences: